LoyolaChicagoBooks/introcs-csharp/rst/cmdline.rst

   directory in command paths:  tilde (~), often shifted backquote.
 Sorry, no such thing with Windows.

-.. index:
-   double: command line; mkdir
+.. index:: command line; mkdir mkdir on command line

 mkdir
   stands for make directory –